 A 1988 study analyzed accidental injury data from the previous 10 years; specifically, the scientists were interested in lawnmower-related injuries.

-They found that these machines were to blame for around 70,000 injuries in the United States each year, with around 5 percent of these (3,300) affecting the eyes.
+They found that these machines were to blame for around 70,000 injuries in the United States each year, with around 5 percent of these (

 You may be wondering what people were doing with their mowers in the late ’70s and early ’80s.
 In fact, the problem seems to have gotten worse since then.